25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 In the evening, the main square (Lvxor) is filled with atmosphere.
 You can sit on a red cushion along the wall and listen to live acoustic music and be served drinks at the little tables in between.
 It’s very cool and in my opinion one of the best things to do in Split Old Town!

-St Domnius Cathedral is one of the best preserved Roman buildings around and is super easy to spot!
-You can go inside the cathedral, but climbing the bell tower for views is the best thing about it!
+St Domnius Cathedral is one of the best preserved Roman buildings in Croatia and is very easy to spot wherever you are!
+You can go inside the cathedral, but climbing the bell tower for views is the most popular thing to do in Split old town!

 At the top you get a panoramic view over Split Old Town and for that alone, it’s worth the climb up the stone steps – and at the highest point, slightly rickety metal stairs!
 The tickets are around €3.50 and can be purchased at the base of the cathedral.

-One of the best ways of getting your bearings is to wander around the old town on your own, you’ll soon discover lots of hidden gems, from narrow cobbled streets to boutique shops, hidden cafes and numerous artisan stalls!
+One of the best ways of getting your bearings is to wander around the old town on your own, which goes far beyond the Diocletian’s Palace you’ll soon discover hidden gems amongst the narrow cobbled lanes from beautiful buildings to boutique shops, cafes and numerous artisan stalls!

-You can really shop here and get totally lost amongst the labyrinth of streets in the process – it’s all part of the fun of visiting an ancient city!
+You can really shop here and get totally lost amongst the labyrinth of streets in the process – it’s all part of the fun of visiting an ancient city – one of my favourite finds was spotting the Marvlvs Jazz bar!

 Inside the Palace and underneath the ancient arches, there are some nice artisan stalls and creative things to buy, such as postcard paintings as well as popular jewellery and lavender souvenirs – Croatia LOVES lavender, it is everywhere!